briis/pysmartweatherio/README.md

 * **firmware_revision** The current firmware revision of the HUB Device

 ### get_station_data()

-Returns a Data Class with current sensor values of the associated AIR and SKY or TEMPEST modules.<br>
+Returns a Data Class with current sensor values of the associated AIR and SKY or TEMPEST modules.

 * **air_density** - Current Air Density
 * **air_temperature** - Current temperature